Consider pharmacotherapy for appropriate patients with obesity1,2

 Every patient is different

-If clinically meaningful weight loss (≥5%) is not achieved after 3-4 months, a new treatment plan should be implemented
+If clinically meaningful weight loss (≥5%) is not achieved after 3-4 months, a new treatment plan should be considered

-Most patients living with obesity are not able to achieve and maintain a healthy weight with healthy eating and increased physical activity alone2
+Most patients living with obesity are not able to achieve and maintain a healthy weight with healthy eating and increased physical activity alone1

 Some pharmacological treatments may benefit patients who: